 Season Summary: 2002

 The season got off to a bright start with victory over North Ballarat in the opening game 114-80, with Dooley booting four goals in his first game back and Fletcher being best-on-ground in his first outing for the Seagulls.
+This was the first time that Williamstown had defeated North Ballarat since 1996, when the Seagulls won both encounters in the Roosters' first season in the competition.

 The first home game of the season was memorable, not only for the fact that Williamstown downed a Carlton side containing a rampant Brendan Fevola by a point, 124-123, but that when the siren sounded the scoreboard showed that the game was drawn.
 After the goal umpires marched down to confer with the attendant, the late Noel Portingale, the score was amended to make the Seagulls victorious by the slimmest of margins.